Corporate Body

 Although it was proposed in 1876, by Western Australia, that VIS change its scope and become the Australian Institute of Civil Engineers and Surveyors, it was not until October 1952 that a national body, the Institution of Surveyors, Australia was formed, and the State institutes became foundation societies, and elected a national council.
 The state divisions remained autonomous, the entity then becoming the Victorian Division, Institution of Surveyors, Australia.

-The a separate Victorian publication, "Traverse" was published from March 1964 and this continues in 2018.
+A separate Victorian publication, "Traverse" was published from March 1964 and this continued in 2018.

 Timeline